sjbravom/sjbravom.github.io/_pages/research.md

 ##  Coopetition: What is the optimal air-rail transportation mix?
-with Shangrong.
-Chen and [Estelle Malavolti](https://www.tse-fr.eu/people/estelle-malavolti).
+with Shangrong Chen and [Estelle Malavolti](https://www.tse-fr.eu/people/estelle-malavolti).

 ---